-Unfortunately, some of us have a very different experience of family.
+Unfortunately, some people have a very different experience of family.
 Instead of the safe cocoon we crave, those people closest to us are emotionally, physically, or sexually abusive.
-We live in fear of doing or saying the wrong thing and find it hard to adopt a neutral stance within the maelstrom of family drama.
+They live in fear of doing or saying the wrong thing and find it hard to adopt a neutral stance within the maelstrom of family drama.
 Being part of a family where you are scared and silenced takes such a toll on your mental and physical health that, sometimes, the only option which seems available is to completely cut ties.

-Having been in this situation myself, I know what a devastating decision it is to take—and that the only reason most people make this decision is because it’s preferable to remaining stuck in a toxic environment.
+The only reason most people make this decision is because it’s preferable to remaining stuck in a toxic environment.
 Along with the grief, regret, loss, depression, and anxiety which might be the fallout from estrangement, there’s something else which most people who have been through this experience: deep shame and guilt.

 You might look around you at happy mothers and daughters, brothers, sons, and dads and think, Was I right to do what I did when it has led to this consequence?
 No matter what has led to the estrangement, it’s common to feel some guilt about it.
 Guilt is that feeling we have when we feel we’ve done something wrong and, when we’re estranged from our family, it’s very common to question ourselves.
 Interestingly, if a friend or colleague was to describe their discomfort at being part of their family, you may well feel they were right to estrange themselves, but it’s hard to have a logical perspective when it comes to yourself.